charme/specification/README.md

 - Validation and completion of the specification.

 ## Be a part of it!
 The project just started, and a first preview version of the spec will be published as soon as possible.
-Nevertheless you can tell us which limitations of other API specification like JSON API are currently a problem for you - create an issue for, explain the problem and suggest a solution that would solve it for you.
+Nevertheless you can tell us which limitations of other API specifications like JSON API are currently a problem for you - create an issue for, explain the problem and suggest a solution that would solve it for you.